-Locate the Text and Scene Cards in the top drawer of the box.
-Divide them into the lettered sets, and file the sets in the built-in storage compartment in the second drawer of the program box.
+Locate the Text and Scene Cards.
+Divide the cards into lettered sets.
 A set of Text and Scene Cards will be used with the "Match on the Mat" board during every tenth Guided Word Practice lesson.

 STUDENT FOLDERS

 Prepare a manila or accordion folder (not included) for each student's assessment results as well as samples of completed work.
 Set up an accessible storage space in a box or file cabinet.
 If appropriate, encourage the students to decorate their folders.